 This camping themed cake was fun to put together.
 It didn’t take a ton of time or special skills, but it turned out really cute.

 Picking out a birthday party theme is something Little Dude and I look forward to each year.
 We usually start brainstorming several months in advance.

 We have had a fun pirate party, a train themed party, a Dr. Seuss party and last year was a lego party.
 Each have been fun to plan and execute in different ways.

 As LD has gotten older, he is more and more involved in the planning process.
 This year he wanted a camping themed party.

-We set up tents in the yard, grilled some hot dogs and hamburgers for dinner and really enjoyed ourself.
+We set up tents in the yard, grilled some hot dogs and hamburgers for dinner, and really enjoyed ourselves.
 We even had a Swedish fire log for s’mores at the end of the night.

 We made a tasty trail mix to have on the tables.
 And made fun fishing poles from pretzel rods and gummy worms.